What is Taoist Massage?

 We’ve all heard of the massage parlours that offer happy endings, right?
 The old rub ‘n’ tug is a concept often referenced in popular culture.
-It’s important to note that these establishments are not the same as brothels; the post rubdown hand-job is the only sexual service available (unless they choose to also offer blowjobs), and it isn’t compulsory to partake.
+It’s important to note that these establishments are not the same as brothels.
+The post rubdown hand-job is the only sexual service available (unless they choose to also offer blowjobs).
+It isn’t compulsory to partake.
 I’ve often wondered how it came to be that a wank, of all acts imaginable, would follow a massage.

 Taoist Erotic Massage